terrylinooo/shieldon/README.md

 #### Permanently Ban a User

-When an user has been permanently banned.
+When a user has been permanently banned.

 ![](https://i.imgur.com/Qy1sADw.png)

 #### Online Session Control

-When an user has reached the online session limit.
+When a user has reached the online session limit.
 You can set the online session limit by using `limitSession` API.
 ![](https://i.imgur.com/U02w70x.png)

 ## Author